-Emission control systems are devices that monitor and diminish harmful byproducts of combustion and other processes that, without these systems in place, would be released into the atmosphere.
-Industrial processes, such as combustion, emit unburned hydrocarbons, carbon monoxide and oxides of nitrogen and sulfur among other harmful pollutants.
+Emission control systems are devices that monitor and diminish harmful byproducts of combustion and other processes that would otherwise be released into the atmosphere.
+Industrial processes regularly emit unburned hydrocarbons, carbon monoxide, and oxides of nitrogen and sulfur, among other harmful pollutants.
+Emission control systems can convert these contaminants into water vapor and carbon dioxide, which may be safely released into the environment or recirculated.

-A variety of systems for managing emissions from different sources have been developed.
-VOC abatement systems are popular as are air filtration systems.
-Industrial emission control often entails the installation of large equipment, though it is not necessarily complex.
-Wet scrubbers and air scrubbers involve the installation of pools or streams which attract and remove particulates from the air as do many other air filtration systems.
-Both catalytic and thermal oxidizers are used to break down pollutants and purify the air by heating the materials to extreme temperatures.
-Those systems using incendiary temperatures often use heat recovery systems to help offset the cost of operations.
 Contaminants caught by mist collectors and other such devices may also be recycled for reuse.
-In this way the air pollution control industry benefits not only the environment and safety of workers, but often the company as well.
+In this way, the air pollution control industry benefits not only the environment and safety of workers, but often the company as well.
 The type and level of emission control system required in each setting depends largely on the quantity and specific composition of an air stream.
 Systems may be as small as an automotive catalytic converter or a massive scrubber atop a smoke stack.
 Early emissions control systems were simply add-on components that solved a particular emission need.
 While add-ons are still used today, products and factories often have built in emission control systems that have become a significant part of the combustion and manufacturing process.

 The main functionality of pollution control equipment is to protect outdoor air quality, which involves controlling particulate matter, sulfur dioxide, carbon monoxide, oxides of nitrogen, along with volatile organic compounds of carbon and hydrogen.
 Emission control equipment categories include scrubbers, electrostatic precipitators, specialized air filters, dust collectors, recycling equipment, and oxidizers.
 However, each equipment type is designed for controlling specific contaminants—there is not a single solution that can control all contaminants.